 Table 1.
 Recall values for the triple and long jump test set in % at PCK@0.1 and PCK@0.05 and PCT@0.2.
 These scores are evaluated on the test set with the fixed keypoints and on the described 2250 keypoints per body part as far as these keypoints exist in the image.
 The first column indicates the used encoding: V indicates the vector approach, either with the head extension strategy (symbolized with V-E) or the head angle strategy (V-A).
-V-P refers to the normalized pose approach.
+NP refers to the normalized pose approach.
 The second column names the number of layers used for the embedding and the third column the number of layers that is executed before concatenation of the vectors.
 The third table section contains the average metric results over all keypoints in the test set, the fourth section lists the PCT scores separately for each keypoint type, left and right keypoints are combined.

-largely among the different body parts.
-The feet and the hands seem the most challenging body parts, since the PCT is at most 52.4% and 57.1%, respectively.
-Head, thighs, upper arms and lower legs are the body parts with the best scores over all experiments.
-These results might be explained by the fact that these body parts generally lead to larger (and therefore also thicker) segmentation masks, which make it easier for the network to learn and detect precise keypoints.
-Furthermore, their boundaries are easier to determine than for (maybe bent) elbows and knees or hands and feet.
-The normalized pose approach has especially difficulties with the hands and feet which might be due to the fact that the area of these body parts has the lowest size in the normalized pose template.
-The best overall PCT and PCK@0.05 score is achieved with the vector encoding and the angle approach and a two layer embedding with concatenation right at the beginning.
+PCT is at most 60.7%.
+Thighs, knees and head are the body parts with the best scores over all experiments.
+These results can be explained by the fact that these body parts generally lead to larger (and therefore also thicker) segmentation masks, which make it easier for the network to learn and detect precise keypoints.
+However, it is surprising that the model achieves a better performance for the elbow keypoints than for the upper arm and the forearm, although the thickness does not change here.
+Furthermore, it is noticeable that the extension strategy performs worse on the feet than on the legs, while the angle strategy performs better and the normalized pose approach performs similar over all experiments.
+The best overall PCT and PCK@0.05 score is achieved with the vector encoding and the extension approach and a single linear layer embedding.
 Qualitative results for this dataset are visualized in the first two images in Figure 8.